safinaskar/gavin/deobfuscated/README-EN.markdown

 * You don't need to move the mouse to trigger the initial screen update in Qemu
 * vi doesn't fail because of non-ASCII charasters
 * vi works correctly with big files
+* You will get right colors in Qemu
+* You can name `sh` and `vi` as you want.
+Names are not significant.